-Jeeps are by far one of the most reliable vehicles that ply both on and off-road.
-However, if you use your jeep to commute to work daily, it’s natural for you to worry about its lifespan.
-People who cover long distances or go off-roading on weekends often start worrying as the jeep crosses a certain age.
+Jeeps are by far one of the most reliable vehicles for both on- and off-road use.
+However, if you use your Jeep to commute to work daily, it’s only natural for you to worry about its lifespan.
+People who cover long distances or go off-roading on weekends often start worrying as the Jeep approaches a certain age.

-So, how long do jeeps last?
-After in-depth research, I can safely say that unlike other cars that start having issues after 5 years, jeeps can easily surpass this milestone and last 10-15 years.
-Some jeep models like the Cherokee can last up to 20 years with good maintenance and care.
+So, how long do Jeeps usually last?
+After some in-depth research, it’s safe to say that—unlike other cars that start having issues after 5 years—Jeeps can easily surpass this milestone and last up to 10-15 years.
+Some Jeep models, like the Cherokee, can last up to 20 years with good maintenance and care.

-This is a significant achievement and reflects the reliability of jeeps, given the fact that they do a lot of off-road trips as well.
-They are undeniably the master of rugged terrains, with the ability to take a lot of beating and still keep going strong for several years.
+This is a significant achievement and reflects the reliability of Jeeps, especially given the fact that they do a lot of off-road trips as well.
+They are undeniably the master of rugged terrains, with the ability to take a lot of beatings and still keep going strong for several years.

 Average Miles For Jeeps

-While standard cars start experiencing difficulties in performance after 100,000 miles, most jeep models are capable of lasting for more than 100,000 miles.
-A few models such as a well-maintained Jeep Wrangler may last a maximum of 400,000 miles before it encounters any issues.
+While standard cars start experiencing difficulties in performance after 100,000 miles, most Jeep models are capable of lasting far longer than that.
+A few models, such as a well-maintained Jeep Wrangler, may even last up to a maximum of 400,000 miles before they encounter any issues.

-As the jeeps come with a 4×4 capability, they can ride on the rugged and uneven terrain, and still function perfectly.
-Similar to the pickup trucks, the jeeps are also built to glide off-road with ease and hold-up much better than any other vehicle.
+As Jeeps come with 4×4 capabilities, they can easily go on rugged and uneven terrain and still function perfectly.
+Similar to pickup trucks, Jeeps are built to travel off-road with ease and hold up much better than any other vehicles.

-A car usually starts asking for mechanical or electrical repairs after they go above the 100,000-mile mark.
-However, a jeep smoothly crosses a 150,000-mark without requiring any huge repair work or leaving you frustrated at the side of a road.
+A car usually starts needing mechanical or electrical repairs after they pass above the 100,000-mile mark.
+However, Jeeps often smoothly cross the 150,000-mile mark without requiring any huge repair work or leaving you frustrated on the side of the road.